eclipsednoir/HMAC-SHA512-Password-Generator/docs/entropy-truncation.md

 - **Modal Dialogs:**
   A modal interface allows selection of the desired truncation length with visual feedback.
 - **Copy Functionality:**
-  A copy-to-clipboard function is provided using the deprecated `document.execCommand` method to ensure compatibility with older systems, despite its deprecation in modern contexts.
+  A copy-to-clipboard function is implemented using the modern Clipboard API (`navigator.clipboard.writeText`) for compatibility with all modern browsers.
+  For legacy environments that do not support the Clipboard API, a fallback is provided using the deprecated `document.execCommand("copy")`, ensuring backward compatibility with older systems.

 ---